 - At Table Rock, I walked along the promenade to shoot photos

-- Walked and visited second attraction: Journey Behind The Falls
+- Visited second attraction: Journey Behind The Falls

 - Walked to third attraction: Hornblower Cruise.
 Got tickets at their stand for one of their cruises.